atish972/Reading-Guide/README.md

 # Reading Guide v1.0.0
-A lightweight, tactical focus tool designed for students and researchers.
-This utility provides a horizontal "reading shelf" that stays pinned to your cursor, making it easier to track lines of text in dense academic papers or long code files.
+A lightweight focus tool designed for ADHD people.
+This utility provides a horizontal reading ruler that stays pinned to your cursor, making it easier to track lines of text in dense academic papers or long code files.

 ## Features
 - The ruler's bottom edge is anchored to your mouse tip.